Briefing: Raising the Rate of Newstart

 As one of the wealthiest nations in the world, none of us should accept that Australia cannot afford an adequate social security safety net.

-Raising the rate of Newstart and related payments is the single biggest thing government could do to repair our social safety net and reduce entrenched poverty and disadvantage.
+Raising the rate of the old Newstart and related payments is the single biggest thing government could do to repair our social safety net and reduce entrenched poverty and disadvantage.

 ACOSS and UNSW.
 Poverty in Australia 2020: Part 2 who is affected? http://povertyandinequality.acoss.org.au/wp-content/uploads/2020/05/Poverty-in-Australia-2020-part-2-who-is-affected.pdf